 METHODOLOGY:

 The present study on fishing crafts and gears was carried out at Ujani backwater region of Bhigwan of Pune district.
 It is situated at 18029’47”N lattitude and 74077’48”E longitude (Fig. 1).
 The detailed survey for fishing crafts and gears was conducted between January to March-2026 at the four sites of Ujani backwater region of Bhigwan.
 An exploratory survey was adopted with consideration of the documentary nature of the current investigation and the qualitative aspect of the involved data.
 The data was recorded by direct observation through field visits, measurement and personal interviews with the fishermen.
-The information about crafts was collected based on Technical specifications including material used in building and fabrication, size, shape and measurements.
+The information about crafts was collected based on technical specifications including material used in building and fabrication, size, shape and measurements.
 The information about gears was collected based on type of rope, mesh size, material used and supportive gear accessories, etc. The gear designing was recorded as per the guidelines of FAO (1975).
 The methods outlined by Lal (1969) and Von Brandt (1972) were used to categorize fishing practices.